PriyankaSPawar/Data-Science-Supervised_Machine_Learning-Classification_Prediction_of_Housing_Prices/README.md

 # Supervised Machine Learning Using Classification Models

 ## DataScience Bootcamp Project 6 (Phase I) : WBS Coding School
 Welcome to my sixth project in bootcamp & second project of Machine Learning using Classification models!
 This time I am predicting housing prices for a real estate consultancy by using several models of classification techniques in supervised machine learning.
+In the first phase of the project, the target variable will be categorical: “Expensive” and “Not expensive”.

 ## Objective :
 To create a model to predict whether a house is expensive or not using Supervised Machine Learning.